-^{} Prior to 2021, electronic vapor products were not included.
+Prior to 2016, the question asked students about their "parents" or "mom or dad".
+In 2016, the wording was changed to "parents or caregivers". \ Prior to 2021, electronic vapor products were not included.
 Note.
 The number of students and/or school districts included from year to year could vary due to schools participating in some administrations and not others.
 As a result, these trend findings should be approached with some caution.
-This indicates that there were less than 10 cases.